Timeline: Zimbabwe's tempestuous democracy

-HARARE (Reuters) - Following are some key events in the recent history of Zimbabwe, which goes to the polls on July 31 in an electoral showdown between veteran leader Robert Mugabe and Morgan Tsvangirai, his political nemesis of the last 15 years.
+HARARE (Reuters) - Following are some key events in the recent history of Zimbabwe, which is voting on Wednesday in an electoral showdown between veteran leader Robert Mugabe and Morgan Tsvangirai, his political nemesis of the last 15 years.

 1980 - ZANU-PF wins independence elections, leading to Mugabe’s installation as prime minister on April 18.
 Veteran nationalist rival Joshua Nkomo takes home affairs portfolio.